sweidner2001/BCN-2024SS-TeamWeiss-InfluenzaConnect/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New Feature
-about: Describe this issue template's purpose here.
+about: Vorlage für neue Features
 title: "[New Feature]"
 labels: enhancement
 assignees: ''